10 Tech Tools Every Startup Needs

 3. Belkin MAX Play Wireless Router with Apps

 Now that you've got your perfect computer set up, you'll need the best way for it to connect across your growing office.
 Rather than waste time and money installing Ethernet cables, save a small fortune and a big construction mess and run this dual-band wireless media router from Belkin.
 Though aimed squarely at the HighDef TV and gaming set, the Belkin Play is a serious small-business tool: It offers state-of-the-art MIMO coverage for unparalleled connectivity in radio-wave-polluted, crowded buildings and homes.
 (That microwave oven in your kitchen truly is the wireless networking Antichrist.)
 Belkin's full-band video speeds are good enough to move even meaty media and engineering files.
 Also, the Play self-installs a decent bunch of apps that allow for some slick router tricks.
 Our favorite?
 The Print Genie, which lets you print directly from anywhere in covered zones, opens the door to all sorts of computer-free imaging.
 Admittedly, we are a bit skeptical about Belkin's claim that its wireless networking is self-healing; you will spend some time fixing it--and installing the software.
 But for $99, you get a blazing fast wireless network.
 And that's an infrastructure you can love.
-Knowledgeable programming homework help speedily, at this point on our site.

 4. Western Digital WD TV Live HD Media Player